cas-e/branching/README.md

 # Git Cheat Sheet and Branching Practice

+STUFF ADDED ON new branch by some one else

+STUUUUUFFFFF

 ## Basic commands
 * `git inti` - initialize local Git repo
 * `git add fileName` - stage changed file